 Automotive industry undergoes unprecedented changes that are quickly evolving from visionary concepts into reality.
 And also much more creative evolutions are in the pipeline.
 One such feature that all OEMs and Tier 1s are working is the concept of connected Vehicles.
-Broadly, connected vehicles use any of communication topologies to communicate with the driver, other cars on road (Vehicle to Vehicle, V2V), roadside infrastructure (vehicle to Infrastructure, V2I), the cloud (V2C), etc. Apart of basic communication, it is also necessary to analyze and extract information from available data and transmit it to the other end.
+Broadly, connected vehicles use any of communication topologies to communicate with the driver, other cars on road (Vehicle to Vehicle, V2V), roadside infrastructure (vehicle to Infrastructure, V2I), the cloud (V2C), etc. Apart from basic communication, it is also necessary to analyze and extract information from available data and transmit it to the other end.
 Embien as always, quickly adapt to the emerging technologies and support its customers with the same.

-Recently Embien successfully developed a proof of concept for connected vehicles for a customer based on eStorm-B1-EVK, an evaluation kit for automotive grade eStorm-B1 BLE module.
+Recently Embien successfully developed a proof of concept for connected vehicles for a customer based on eStorm-B1-EVK, an evaluation kit for automotive-grade eStorm-B1 BLE module.
 In this case study, we will explore more about how eStorm-B1-EVK is used to implement the PoC.

-One of our Tier II customers from automotive domain who manufacture automobiles (cars, tractors, etc) has approached Embien with a requirement of development of proof of concept (PoC) for a connected vehicle.
+One of our Tier II customers from the automotive domain who manufacture automobiles (cars, tractors, etc) has approached Embien with a requirement of development of proof of concept (PoC) for a connected vehicle.

-The requirement was to acquire CAN messages transmitted from different units in the automobile such as instrument cluster, infotainment system, implement custom algorithm on it and transmit the end results of manipulation wirelessly via BLE communication.
+The requirement was to acquire CAN messages transmitted from different units in the automobile such as instrument cluster, infotainment system, implement custom algorithm on it and transmit the results of manipulation wirelessly via BLE communication.

 For this requirement, Embien used its readily available solution eStorm-B1-EVK for rapid development and implemented the PoC using the same as a BLE based wireless CAN bus bridge.

 eStorm-B1 EVK is a evaluation kit for Embien’s eStorm-B1 BLE module.
-The module is powered by NXP’s automotive grade KW36A BLE SoC with integrated ARM Cortex M0+ MCU.
-The eStorm-B1 EVK supports automotive specific interfaces including CAN-FD and LIN, thanks to NXP’s KW36A BLE SoC.
+The module is powered by NXP’s automotive-grade KW36A BLE SoC with integrated ARM Cortex M0+ MCU.
+The eStorm-B1 EVK supports automotive-specific interfaces including CAN-FD and LIN, thanks to NXP’s KW36A BLE SoC.
 Necessary power supply circuit and transceiver with standard bus termination, ESD protection diodes are populated in eStorm-B1 EVK to enable CAN-FD communication.
 A standard 3-pin Screwable type terminal connector was provided for external CAN bus connection.

 BLE and CAN stacks were readily available which supported rapid developments including multiple message acquisitions from cluster, infotainment system and transmit the same to the Android smartphone via BLE.